 Many people who think they have bad breath really do not.
 Although you can test for the presence of sulfur, the dentist normally makes the evaluation based on a smell test.
 If bad breath exists, look for cavities or gum disease, the treatment of which frequently is successful in getting rid of bad breath.

 If there is bad breath without any presence of tooth decay or gum disease, it may be associated with bacteria residing on the tongue.
 If this is the case, it is important for you to brush your tongue by attempting a tooth brush which has a tongue cleaner on the back of the toothbrush bristles.
 Think about introducing a mouthwash which permits you to prevent bacteria quickly throughout the day.

 After cavities and gum disease, the third-most typical reason for seeking professional dental care is bad breath.
 If you feel you have it, look for an extensive dental assessment.
 If you’re experiencing upper intestinal issues, such as pain or heartburn, a medical examination is likewise needed.
 You don’t have to live with bad breath from stomach issues.

 How to Treat Bad Breath From Acid Reflux

-Acid reflux is a condition in which your stomach contents flow backwards into your esophagus– television that links your throat and stomach.
+Acid reflux is a condition in which your stomach contents flow backwards into your esophagus-tube that links your throat and stomach.
 Although common symptoms include heartburn or a burning experience in the throat, practically 50 percent of individuals with long-lasting acid reflux also struggle with bad breath, inning accordance with a July 2008 study published in the “Journal of Oral Pathology and Medicine.”
 The good news is there are actions you can require to improve your breath, starting with oral health to clean and refresh your mouth.
 In addition, efficient management of your acid reflux via lifestyle measures and medications is the way to treat this issue at its source.